 - Where can I sell my phone cases?

-Before you get to creating your own phone cases, there’s a few things you’ll need to know, namely the types of phone cases out there, how to choose which phones you want to support, and how to come up with designs.
+Before you get to creating your own phone cases, there are a few things you’ll need to know, like the types of phone cases out there and which phones you should support.

 Some phone cases are more practical, while others are more visually appealing.
 Some offer protection, while others are more like a second “skin” than a case.

-There are a multitude of options, but here are some of the most common types to get your started.
+There are a multitude of options, but here are some of the most common types to get you started.

 Slim and gel cases